Antisemitism in the United States: Gaza-related allegations

 In January 2025, Harvard University settled two civil rights lawsuits alleging inadequate protection of Jewish students from antisemitism on campus.
-As part of the settlement, Harvard adopted the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism in its nondiscrimination policies.
+As part of the settlement, Harvard adopted the IHRA definition of antisemitism in its nondiscrimination policies.
 The agreement also included commitments to provide expert training on antisemitism for staff and students, clarify that targeting Zionists constitutes harassment, and an undisclosed monetary payment.
 While Harvard denied any wrongdoing, this settlement highlights increasing attention to antisemitism within U.S. higher education.
 The adoption of the IHRA definition remains controversial, with supporters advocating for its comprehensive approach to combating antisemitism and critics warning against potential restrictions on free speech.